risharma27/genproduction/README.md

 # MC generation in CMS

-### ⚙️ Overview
+## ⚙️ Overview

 MC generation in CMS follows a standard sequence:

 **Gridpack → LHEGS → Premix → AODSIM → MINIAODSIM → NANOAODSIM**

 These steps include event generation (e.g., MadGraph), parton showering and hadronization (Pythia), detector simulation (GEANT4 via CMSSW), and full reconstruction.
 Each step is configured through CMSSW fragments, and production is aligned with centrally defined campaign configurations.

-### 🧑‍💻 User Workflow for new-physics samples

 Users generate gridpacks using the `gridpack_generation.sh` script, specifying the model and process.
 For **central production**, the gridpack, Pythia fragment, number of events, and other metadata are provided to the NPS MC contact.
 For **local validation**, the gridpack is processed with `cmsDriver.py` to create GEN-SIM or full AOD workflows.

-Jobs are submitted using CRAB, with fragments and configs matching the target campaign.
+Check out the [Working example](#working-example) section containing an example of production and local validation of one gridpack.

 ## 📋 Prerequisites

-- A CMSSW release aligned with the target campaign.
-- Active grid proxy (`voms-proxy-init`).
+- Access to CMS computing grid (lxplus).
 - Access to CRAB client and gridpack tools.
 - A BSM model UFO file (contact a theorist for this).
 - Required cards/fragments in correct format (discuss this with the NPS MC contact).